aman099/CodeClause-Internship/README.md

 #Design Choices

-- As done in the original site, no such bigger additional desgin choices from my side.
+- As done in the original site, no such bigger additional design choices from my side.

 - Tried to stick to the original Theme & personality of the entire original Homepage(like background-color, color, fonts-styles, layouts, etc).
 Tried to keep it consistent throughout.